bump-sh/docs/src/_guides/openapi/advanced-ref-usage.md

 This will grab all of the `$ref`'s that use "external files" or URLs and move the contents into the relevant subsection of `components` in the `openapi-bundled.yaml` document.

 Splitting does the opposite.
-If you have a massive painful document (maybe generated from HTTP or converted from Postman) you can split it down into multiple documents with a sensible folder structure, ditch the original, commit all that to Git, and push it up to Bump with all the `$ref`'s intact.
+If you have a massive painful document (maybe generated from HTTP or converted from Postman) you can split it down into multiple documents with a sensible folder structure, ditch the original, commit all that to Git, and push it up to Bump.sh with all the `$ref`'s intact.
 ```
 redocly split generated-openapi.json --outDir api/